Aishmuquam: Geography

+The town is located on both sides of the Shah Kul The Canal which was constructed by Zain ul Abidin one of the better rulers of Kashmir Aishmuqam is located at 33.86°N 75.27°E. It has an average elevation of 1900 m.

+Religion

+Karkoot Nag Hindu site

+Karkota dynasty (c.
+625 − 855 CE) era idols of Hindu deities and Shiva Lingam were found at Karkoot Nag spring in Salia area of Aishmuqam during renovation, which will be sent to SPS Museum in Srinagar.
+Since this spring and pound site is scared to the Kashmiri Pandits, they have demanded the construction of new temple at the site to house idols and sculptures.

 Aishmuqam Shrine

 The shrine is considered as one of the most visited and prominent shrines in Kashmir.
-It was constructed in the honour of Shiekh Zain-ud-din, who was one among chief disciples of Nund Rishi.
+It was constructed in the honour of Sakhi Zain-ud-din Wali, who was one among the chief disciples of Nund Rishi and is the 2nd spiritual seccessor of The Rishi order.
 It is considered sacred by many people from different religions.
 Zain-ud-din spent most of his time preaching about Allah.
 For this purpose he decided to always restrict himself to this cave.
 The shrine is thronged by thousands of devotees during the annual Urs and Zool festival.